transportation switzerland price comparison travel

 The railway is the go-to form of transportation for most Swiss (in addition to private cars), but price-wise it sits about midway.
 Traveling by train can offer more comfort than a bus or car, at least when you travel during off-peak hours, and railway travel is statistically safer than traveling by road.
 But you pay good money for those benefits.

 Flying between Swiss cities is not as expensive as one might think.
 While you are limited with regards to where you can travel to with commercial airlines, you enjoy the benefit of relatively short travel times.
-One-way SWISS flights from Zurich to Geneva can be gotten for just over 100 francs (2022 fares).
+One-way SWISS flights from Zurich to Geneva can be gotten for as little as 120 francs.
 It is worth noting though, that air travel is not the most sensible option from an environmental point of view.

 6. Car rentals

 All major conventional car rental companies in Switzerland offer one-way rentals between major Swiss cities.
-Prices start at just over 100 francs during low seasons for a budget rental car picked up in Zurich and dropped off in Geneva on the same day (2022 rates).
+Prices start at just over 100 francs during low seasons for a budget rental car picked up in Zurich and dropped off in Geneva on the same day.
 But prices can be much higher if you do not book well in advance, or if you rent during high seasons.
-The cost of fuel will add around 30 francs with the most economical vehicle (2022 prices).
+The cost of fuel will add around 30 francs with the most economical vehicle.
 So your total cost is at least 130 francs – close to what you would pay for a car-sharing rental.

 7. Car sharing

-At its core, car sharing is basically a new take on car rentals, with the main differences being: you are charged based on hours and mileage rather than by the day; you generally pay a large annual membership fee but then pay less for actual car rentals than you would at conventional rental car companies.
+At its core, car sharing is basically a different take on car rentals.
+The main difference is that you are charged based on hours and mileage rather than by the day.
+Typically, you also have to subscribe to the service and pay a membership fee.

 A number of car-sharing schemes operate in Switzerland.
 The biggest is Mobility, which operates its own fleet, has locations in most Swiss cities and large towns and provides a one-way option.
 The downside of car sharing is that it is relatively expensive.
-Based on Mobility’s maximum one-way rate of CHF 29 plus around CHF 163 francs for rental and mileage fees (cheapest available car), driving one way from Zurich to Geneva will cost you around 192 francs.
+According to Mobility’s published rates, a one-way drive from Zurich to Geneva would cost between 184 and 211 francs (depending on your plan) for the cheapest category of car, plus a minimum penalty fee of CHF 100 francs for leaving the car at a different location.
+So you would pay a total of between 284 and 311 francs.
 A plus is that fuel or charging is included in the price.
+If you return the car to the same location that you collected it from, then the penalty fee does not apply.

 That makes ride-sharing the most expensive option for long-distance travel within Switzerland, aside from conventional taxi and limo services.
 You do get a private chauffeur, but the cheapest form of transportation (car-pooling) gives you that as well for a fraction of the price.